 Hate to break it to you, but I’m not changing it anytime soon.
 To me, it is perfect.
 I know exactly where every file and document is—contrary to popular belief, there IS a method to my madness.

 The reality is, I’ve organized this computer solely for myself.
 If someone else tried to use it, they’d spend weeks trying to decode my scattered thought process (likely cursing me along the way).

 The same can be said for many PPC accounts.
 Oftentimes, the original owner creates and manages the account in their own, unique way.
 When a someone new takes over, they’ve got a tough job ahead of them.
 They have to navigate the existing account without fully understanding its historical background and why it’s been organized the way it is.

-The best way to overcome this gap is to do an extensive PPC audit anytime you take on an existing AdWords account.
+The best way to overcome this gap is to do an extensive PPC audit anytime you take on an existing Google Ads account (formerly known as Google AdWords).
 Here’s a checklist of the first things I look at in my search campaigns when I dive into a newly acquired account.

 Psst.
 Want to skip to the end?
 Use the AdWords Grader to automatically audit your account for free.